 While Alaska does indeed have four distinct seasons, it may seem that a snowy, cold winter melts straight into a balmy summer, and then morphs straight back to a winter wonderland, all in the blink of an eye!
-While the winter may be a bit too chilly (and dark for that matter) for the normal explorer, late spring and early fall can be lovely times of year…assuming the weather cooperates (you just never know in Alaska!)
-Read on for a breakdown of the seasons and what time of year fits best into your travel plans.
+While the winter may be a bit too chilly (and dark for that matter) for the normal explorer, late spring and early fall can be lovely times of year – assuming the weather cooperates (you just never know in Alaska!)
+Read on for a breakdown of the seasons and what time of year best fits your Alaska adventure travel.

-While the beginning of spring (March and April) may be a bit too cold to travel, mid-May onward is a great time to visit Alaska as winter merges into spring.
-In May, you’ll come across temperatures in the 50’s and lower 60’s (°F), as well as some spring showers (and maybe even a late spring snowfall!)
+- Spring (March – May): While the beginning of spring (March and April) may be a bit too cold to travel, mid-May onward is a great time to visit Alaska as winter merges into spring.
+In May, you’ll come across temperatures in the 50s and lower 60s (°F), as well as some spring showers (and maybe even a late spring snowfall!)
 The daylight hours are also beginning to lengthen, giving you a chance to explore late into the day.

 Wondering What to Pack on Your Alaska Adventure Vacation?

-Packing for your Alaskan vacation can be tough because no matter what time of year you travel, you need to prepare for sunshine, rain, wind, and maybe even snow…sometimes all in the same day!
+Packing for Alaskan adventure vacations can be tough because no matter what time of year you travel, you need to prepare for sunshine, rain, wind, and maybe even snow sometimes all in the same day!
 (Eek!)
 Don’t worry, we’ve got a few great tips below for packing efficiently for your adventure.

 We are not exaggerating when we say it can rain anytime on your Alaska vacation.
 This big, beautiful state is a true adventure destination and the weather (both the sun and the rain) is a big part of that!
 We recommend bringing along your waterproof hiking boots and a waterproof/breathable rain jacket and pants.
 Also, extra socks are a good idea – you very well could go through two pairs in a day if they get soaked early on (nobody likes to hike in wet socks)!